CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0_Signed.txt

 #
 #	In Function OutputRASMailboxSettings,
 #		Add the "Use TLS 1.3 if available" option
 #
+#	In Function OutputRASNotificationHandlers
+#		Add additional notification handlers for the Enum
+#
 #	In Function OutputRASReportingSettings, add:
 #		Session Counters